churchianity/hexyz/README.md

 ## INTRODUCTION

+AN: Basically everything in here it out of date until I remove this line.

 This is a small and simple library for using hexagonal grids in amulet + lua.
 I wrote it for a tower defense game I'm making.

 It's not really well documented.
 If you want an actual good resource, go to [amit's guide to hexagonal grids](https://redblobgames.com/grids/hexagons).
 So much of what is here I derived from amit's work.